gh-unit/gh-unit/README.md

 The goals of GHUnit are:

 - Runs unit tests within XCode, allowing you to fully utilize the XCode Debugger.
+- Ability to run from Makefile's or the command line.
 - A simple GUI to help you visualize your tests.
 - Show stack traces.
 - Be installable as a framework (for Cocoa apps) with a simpler/more flexible target setup; or easy to package into your iPhone project.